kivanc57/linguistic_game/README.md

 For the complete code, check out the [main.py file](https://github.com/kgordu/linguistic_game/blob/main/main.py) in the repository.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](https://github.com/kivanc57/linguistic_game/blob/main/LICENSE) file for details.

 ## Contact
 Let me know if there are any specific details you’d like to adjust or additional sections you want to include!
 * **Email**: kivancgordu@hotmail.com